davychxn/CPP-BRAIN/README.md

 CPP-BRAIN library consists modules of 'swt::CPPBrain', 'swt::CPPBrainx' and 'swt::CPPBrainxx'

--Created by Davy Chen

--Since August 8th, 2020

--In the hot weather of Guangzhou
+-Created by Davy Chen, Since August 8th, 2020, In the hot weather of Guangzhou

-Some examples:
 # Example 1:
 Use:
 ```cpp